meowwtama/tp/docs/UserGuide.md

 * `INDEX`: The number associated with the position of each library user in the current displayed Contact List.
-  * Assigned to library users based on the order added into the Contact List.
+  * Assigned to library users based on the order added into the contact list.
-  * Takes in a **positive integer** (e.g. 1, 2, 3, …​) up to the last `INDEX` in the Contact List.
+  * Takes in a **positive integer** (e.g. 1, 2, 3, …​) up to the last `INDEX` in the contact list.
   * Can only take up to 2147483647.
-Refer here for more information.

 * `KEYWORD`: The part of the word you are searching for.